 Local Housing Allowance if you rent privately

-Local Housing Allowance (LHA) is used to work out the maximum amount of benefits you can get towards your rent.
+Local Housing Allowance (LHA) is not a separate benefit.
+It's the rate used to work out the maximum amount of benefits you can get towards your rent.
 It applies when:

 • you rent from a private landlord or letting agent